-Tax Season 2019: What You Need To Know About The New Reporting Rules And Tax Rates
+Tax Season 2020: What You Need To Know About New Reporting Rules

-Ready or not, tax-return reporting has significantly changed for the 2019 tax-return season, and the tax reform that become effective in 2018 has altered tax rates and brackets.
-This article explains all of the changes employees with stock compensation need to know for 2018 tax returns, to be filed by April 15, 2019.
+Ready or not, tax-return reporting has changed yet again for the 2020 tax-return season.
+Meanwhile, the impact of the 2018 changes in tax rates and brackets continues.
+For employees with 2019 income from stock compensation or sales of company stock, this article explains all of the changes you need to know for 2019 tax returns, to be filed by April 15, 2020.

 The major sets of changes to understand:

-- The tax-reform legislation that took effect in 2018 (the Tax Cuts & Jobs Act) affects the tax rates that apply to stock compensation.
+The tax legislation that took effect in 2018 (the Tax Cuts & Jobs Act) continues to affect the tax rates that apply to stock compensation.

 These changes are detailed below.

-- The Form 6251 has new numbers for all its lines.
-The spread at ISO exercise is reported on Line 2i (previously Line 14).
-When the ISO stock that triggered the AMT is sold, the difference from the ordinary tax is reported on Line 2k (previously Line 17).
+When the ISO stock that triggered the AMT is sold, the difference from the ordinary tax is reported on Line 2k.

-- The AMT credit that is generated for an ISO exercise that triggers the AMT is recouped through Form 8801, as it was in the past.
-The amount from Line 25 of Form 8801 now goes on Schedule 3 ("Non-Refundable Credits") Line 54 (check box b).
-The totals from Schedule 3 go into Line 12 of Form 1040.
-(Previously the Line 25 total from Form 8801 went directly onto 1040 Line 54.)
+The AMT credit that is generated for an ISO exercise that triggers the AMT is recouped through Form 8801, as it was in the past.
+The amount from Line 25 of Form 8801 now goes into Schedule 3 ("Non-Refundable Credits") on Line 6 (check box b).

 Rules For Cost-Basis Reporting